-There are different types of corneal crosslinking as technology develops, with slightly different tissue preparation procedures and slightly different mixtures of riboflavin and/or oxygen supplementation.
+There are different types of corneal cross-linking as technology develops, with slightly different tissue preparation procedures and slightly different mixtures of riboflavin and/or oxygen supplementation.
 We have performed the clinical trials for many of these technological advancements.
-Generally, however, many studies show that CXL can prevent further vision loss in over 95% of patients.
+Generally, however, many studies show that CXL can prevent further vision loss in the vast majority of patients.
 Some patients even have slightly better vision afterward, generally due to less extreme glasses prescriptions or better fitting contact lenses, though the goal is stopping progression or worsening.

 A corneal transplant involves removing the clear front windshield of the eye (cornea) and sewing another person’s donated cornea into place.